-- Turn both the electric and LP gas water heater switch(es) to OFF.
-Set the water heater bypass valves to BYPASS: Refer to the appropriate water heater bypass diagram for your model. - 2.
-Level the RV and drain the fresh water system.
-See Draining the Fresh Water System. - 3.
-Close the low point drain valves and the fresh water tank drain valve. - 4.
-Pour the sanitizer solution into the gravity fill inlet on the outside of the RV.
-Make sure the fresh water tank drain is closed. - 5.
-Finish filling the water tank with fresh water.
-Water can be poured into the gravity fill inlet or it can be power filled through the utility center.
-Instructions on how to fill the tank both ways can be found previously. - 6.
-Turn off and disconnect the hose from the water source first, then disconnect from the utility center.
-Blue valve position on the utility center will not matter for next steps. - 7.
-Siphon valve at the water pump should be OFF, and the water tank shutoff valve ON. - 8.
-Turn the water pump ON.
-Water will be drawn from the tank into the water lines. - Open a hot water faucet until water begins to flow continuously and a chlorine smell is noticeable then close the faucet.
+- □ Gravity Fill Method: Pour fresh water into the gravity fill inlet until tank is completely full. - 7.
+After the recommended amount of sanitizing solution is in the tank, the water tank is full, the water filter (if so equipped) has been removed and bypassed, and the water heater has been bypassed, close all fixtures in the trailer.
+Turn the pump ON which sends sanitizer into the water lines. - 8.
+Open a hot water faucet until water begins to flow continuously and a chlorine smell is noticeable then close the faucet.
 Repeat this for all hot water faucets in the RV.
-Include outside shower faucets (if so equipped).
-Include outside kitchen faucet if equipped. - 10.
+Include outside shower faucets and the outside kitchen faucet (if so equipped). - 9.
 Open a cold water faucet until water begins to flow continuously and a chlorine smell is noticeable then close the faucet.
 Repeat this for all cold water faucets in the RV.
-Include outside shower faucets (if so equipped).
-Include outside kitchen faucet if equipped. - 11.
-Turn the water pump OFF. - 12.
-Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine.
-If a shorter time period is desired, then a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour.
+Include outside shower faucets and the outside kitchen faucet (if so equipped). - 10.
+Turn the water pump OFF. - 11.
+Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine, and for at least one hour if using a 100-PPM chlorine concentration.